top of page

 Our research has shown that regularly doing five types of actions can improve mental health.
 These actions involve:

-Does restricting how often we do these activities trigger poor mental health?
+1. Does restricting how often we do these activities trigger poorer mental health and emotional wellbeing?

 These questions may seem obvious, but they have never been tested.
 The results of this project could help: